omallassi/apis-catalog-web/README.md

 * metrics w.r.t pull requests: # of pull requests, metrics regarding how long pull requests stay opened..
 * metrics w.r.t. the catalog: # of operations, # of resources per domains
 * metrics w.r.t. zally: # and types of zally ignore
+* others.

+Please, refer to [Web UIs](https://github.com/omallassi/apis-catalog/wiki/Web-UI-Overview) for more details about available UIs and information.

 These metrics are also "enriched" with pull-requests so that you can understand which PR made your stats drifted.